Since human beings are the most complicated things known to exist, could leadership be anything less than complex?

 Like military forces, businesses win by delivering products and services to their customers at the front line.

-Businesses do not succeed nor are wars won because senior leaders strategic far from the front line.
+Businesses do not succeed nor are wars won because of senior leaders strategic far from the front line.

 Although a good strategy can mean the difference between winning and losing, strategic plans do not execute themselves.